Frequently Asked Questions

 - Lead training segments during summer and fall training periods

-- Develop and execute interest-based projects (such as developing aquatics curriculum or trail building)
+- Develop and execute interest-based projects (such as developing curriculum or creating program materials)

 - Deep resume experience teaching elementary and middle school STEM subjects with a well-known, high quality education provider

-- Sierra Nevada Journeys is committed to providing meaningful Professional Development opportunities for our Instructors.
-In prior years we have sent ROSI’s to Next Generation Science Standards trainings or the AEOE Conference.
+- Sierra Nevada Journeys is committed to providing meaningful professional development opportunities for our instructors.
+In prior years we have sent Residential Outdoor Science Instructors to Next Generation Science Standards trainings or the AEOE Conference.
 Each year’s opportunities vary with timing, location, and applicability.